Esarhaddon: Paranoia

 As a result of his tumultuous rise to the throne, Esarhaddon was distrustful of his servants, vassals and family members.
 He frequently sought the advice of oracles and priests on whether any of his relatives or officials wished to harm him.
 Although highly distrustful of his male relatives, Esarhaddon seems to not have been paranoid in regards to his female relatives.
-During his reign his wife Esharra-hammat, his mother Naqiʾa and his daughter Serua-eterat all wielded considerably more influence and political power than women during earlier parts of Assyrian history.
+During his reign his wife Ešarra-ḫammat, his mother Naqiʾa and his daughter Šērūʾa-ēṭirat all wielded considerably more influence and political power than women during earlier parts of Assyrian history.

 Esarhaddon's paranoia was also reflected by where he chose to live.
 One of his main residences was a palace in the city of Nimrud originally constructed as an armory by his predecessor Shalmaneser III (r.
 859–824 BC) almost two hundred years earlier.
 Rather than occupying a central and visible spot within the cultic and administrative center of the city, this palace was located in its outskirts on a separate mound which made it well-protected.
 Between 676 and 672, the palace was strengthened with its gateways being modified into impregnable fortifications which could seal the entire building off completely from the city.
 If these entrances were sealed, the only way into the palace would be through a steep and narrow path protected by several strong doors.
 A similar palace, also located on a separate mound far from the city center, was built at Nineveh.

 All Assyrian kings are known to have sought the guidance of the sun-god Shamash (which was obtained through interpreting what was perceived as signs from the gods) for advice in political and military matters, such as whom to appoint to a certain position or if a planned military campaign would be successful.
 Queries concerning the possibility of betrayal are known only from Esarhaddon's reign.

 Most scholars have classified Esarhaddon as paranoid, some going as far as suggesting that he developed paranoid personality disorder after the murder of his father.
 Other scholars have refrained from using this label, instead simply characterizing him as "mistrustful" and noting that paranoia is "by definition delusional and irrational" while Esarhaddon is likely to have had many real opponents and enemies.